dr-eduardovasconcelos/CsvReader/README.md

 # CsvReader
 This is a simple C procedure that allows to read .csv files.

-The file contains a procedure called getDataFromCSV that receives an array as parater.
+The file contains a procedure called getDataFromCSV that receives an array as parameter.
 Note that the array X is passed as reference.

 X will be created with a length of rows * columns, to access the rows and columns use the code X[i*columns + j].